phakerjs/phaker.js/CONTRIBUTING.md

-A lot of effort has been put into `faker.js` to create a useful and handy library.
+A lot of effort has been put into `phakerjs` to create a useful and handy library.
 There are still a lot of things to be done, so all contributions are welcome!
-If you can make `faker.js` better, please read the following contribution guide.
+If you can make `phakerjs` better, please read the following contribution guide.

 # Important